 iamnotapainter is a space where I bring a little focus and structure to my critical writing and editing in the form of standalone projects.

 JAMES MERRIGAN is an artist and art critic.
-For the past decade he has promoted and prompted art discourse and criticism in Ireland as a writer, editor and teacher.
+For the past decade he has promoted and prompted art dialogue and criticism in Ireland as a writer, editor and teacher.
 In 2010 he developed billionjournal.com, where he found the freedom to experiment with a more playful and polemical art criticism.

 James was selected for EVA International Biennale of Visual Art (2014) as a fugitive art critic; he was Co-Editor of the printed quarterly on Irish art, Fugitive Papers; and was Guest-Editor of two issues of Visual Artists’ News Sheet in 2016.
 In 2011 he was awarded the inaugural Critical Writing Award by Visual Artists Ireland and Dublin City Council's The LAB.
 That same year he was selected for the FUTURES at the Royal Hibernian Academy.
 A book of his essays was published in 2013 titled Agents Of Subjectivism.